 Best practices when using USB drives

-When thinking about this topic I decided to look at a popular office supply store to see how big of a USB drive I could actually purchase.
-You can actually purchase one that stores 512 GB of data – WOW.
-Now, most workplaces are not going to spend over $500.00 on a USB, but a fairly standard size today is 64 GB – the same storage capacity as many popular cell phones.
-It is really crazy to think that something the size of a car key can hold that much data!
+When thinking about this topic I decided to research how big of a USB drive I could actually purchase.
+I was surprised to see you can purchase one that stores 2 terabytes (TB) of data.
+Just think about that – something the size of a car key can 2 TB of data.
 With the ability to store that much data in a very small and portable way, it is important to be super vigilant when using memory sticks.

 In January 2018, the IPC developed a resource – Helpful Tips: Mobile Device Security.
 This resource offers many tips and considerations that are helpful when using memory sticks, including administrative safeguards, technical safeguards and physical safeguards.
 However, here is a quick list of some things to keep in mind when using USB Drives: